RoboMechanix/TriFlameX/README.md

 - **Autonomous Mode:** Cars operate based on autonomous navigation algorithms implemented in Python.
 - Switch modes dynamically by sending control commands.

----

 ## Contribution

 Contributions are welcome!
-Please open an issue or submit a pull request with improvements or bug fixes.
+Please open an issue or submit a pull request with improvements or bug fixes for further info refer to [CONTRIBUTING.md](CONTRIBUTING.md)

----

 ## 📜 License

-MIT License – Feel free to fork, adapt, and extend.
+[MIT License](LICENSE) – Feel free to fork, adapt, and extend.

----

 ## Contact

-For questions or support, contact Mohammed Abdelazim at [mohammed@azab.io] or via GitHub [Mohammed-Azab] or Mohamed Elsheemy at [mo.sheemy21@gmail.com] or via github at [RealBliTzPro] .
+For questions or support, contact
+   - Mohammed Abdelazim at [mohammed@azab.io] or via GitHub [Mohammed-Azab](https://github.com/Mohammed-Azab).
+   - Mohamed Elsheemy at [mo.sheemy21@gmail.com] or via github at [RealBliTzPro].